The information below has been prepared in conjunction with our partner, Little Green Pharma.

-THC is a cannabinoid in the cannabis plant that is frequently associated with the treatment of chronic pain, inflammation, spasticity, and nausea.
-It also has intoxicating effects.
-These are also typically the most abundant cannabinoids in the cannabis plant.
+THC is a cannabinoid in the cannabis plant that also has intoxicating effects.

-CBD is a non-intoxicating cannabinoid typically prescribed for seizures, pain, anxiety and inflammation.
-CBD is non-addictive and less potent than THC with very low toxicity.
+CBD is a non-intoxicating cannabinoid that is non-addictive and less potent than THC with very low toxicity.

 How do I take medicinal cannabis?

 Medicinal cannabis is available in various delivery forms, as well as a range of strengths and varieties.
-In Australia your Doctor can prescribe you medicinal cannabis in oil form, tablets/pills, sublingual spray or flower for vaping.
+In Australia your doctor can prescribe you medicinal cannabis in oil form, tablets/pills, sublingual spray or flower/cannabis extract for vaping.
 The dose and strength of the medicinal cannabis will depend on your condition and the recommendation from your prescribing Doctor.

 How much does medicinal cannabis cost?